eclipse-archived/ceylon-lang.org/documentation/1.3/reference/annotation/final.md

 annotated `final`.
 The semantics of the `formal`, `default` and `actual` annotations are intended so that the author of a class or interface decides which members may be refined.
-It shouldn't be possible for it to be broken by a subclasses, because the subclass can only refine those members it is explicitly permitted to refine.
+It shouldn't be possible for it to be broken by a subclass, because the subclass can only refine those members it is explicitly permitted to refine.